ibexa/documentation-developer/docs/tutorials/platform_beginner/2_create_the_content_model.md

 The site will use two Content Types: **Ride** and **Landmark**.
 A Ride is a route of a bike trip.
 It can include one or more Landmarks - interesting places you can see along the way.
-More than one Ride can visit the same Landmark, so in database terms this is an N-N relationship model.
+More than one Ride can visit the same Landmark, so it is similar to an N-N relationship model in a database.

 In this step you'll create the first Content Type, Ride.